wilsonmar/Salesforce/README.md

    Trails group modules to provide guided learning paths suited to specific roles or needs.

    Earn points when you finish each unit by completing a quiz or a challenge in a Salesforce org.
+   Less points are earned for each additional attempt.

    "Challenges" gives you a set of requirements that you have to figure out how to meet on your own.
    A project lays out step-by-step instructions for you to follow, then validates that you did everything correctly.